voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 + Spaced Repetition

 **The alphabet**
++ ABC song
-Prepositions - at, on, it (from general to specific)
++ Prepositions - at, on, it (from general to specific)

 # Lesson 2 - Second week

 + Asking someone’s name;
 + spelling your first name;
 + Asking someone's origin;
-+ Neighborhood;
++ Asking someone's neighborhood;
 + Asking someone's profession
++ Demonstrative Pronouns (This, these, those ... modulo-1 pg 18)

 Checking-in at the hotel - Dialog about hotel

-Homework - Asking simple questions in English (we will make reviews of those)
+### Homework - Asking simple questions in English (we will make reviews of those)

+(Modulo 1 - pg 25)

+OBS: There is a video about this, including an mp3 audio (Page 19) interrogative pronouns

 # Lesson 3 - Third week
 + Asking someone’s address, phone number, date of birth, age, height and weight
 + Asking about numbers, quantities, and prices
 + Grammar - How old /How tall/ When + to be
 + How many - How much (countable and uncountable)
++ Regular and Irregular Verbs (modulo 1 - pg 21/22)

+Videos do canal Small Advantages sobre números são três videos

 # Lesson 4 - Fourth week
 + Numbers, fractions
 + Asking about days and dates
++ Possessive adjectives, possessive pronouns (modulo 1 - pg 17);
 + Asking about possession

-Possessive adjectives, possessive pronouns, Genitive case
++ Genitive case

 **Speaking** - Taking a taxi